CELEBRATING LGBT HISTORY MONTH DURING SCHOOL CLOSURES

 By Imogen Chaillet, Aftercare Coordinator at The Diana Award

-The Diana Award team and National Anti-Bullying Youth Board members, Paige & Isabel, reflect on the importance of LGBT History Month and how we can continue to celebrate and educate in schools despite closures.
+The Diana Award team and National Anti-Bullying Youth Board members, Paige & Theo, reflect on the importance of LGBT History Month and how we can continue to celebrate and educate in schools despite closures.

 25 February 2021

 February is LGBT History Month in the UK.
 The theme for this year is ‘Body, Mind, Spirit’ and is linked to a National Curriculum subject, Personal, Social, Health and Economic (PSHE) education.